Policy last updated

 To learn more about how this system supports your school, refer to the eduSafe Plus – report and manage incidents, hazards and near misses chapter.

-OHS Assurance Program
+OHS Assurance Program – reviewing health and safety processes

-The OHS Assurance Program provides proactive support to confirm schools are implementing the OHS management system to manage health, safety and wellbeing, consistent with the Occupational Health and Safety Act 2004 (Vic).
+The OHS Assurance Program provides proactive support to confirm schools are implementing the system to manage health, safety and wellbeing, consistent with the Occupational Health and Safety Act 2004 (Vic).
 It is a supportive assessment of each school’s safety management practices.

 The program enables schools to: